isaac-evs/solana/README.md

    On first launch, the app will:
    - Generate a secure random username (e.g., "bravewolf421")
    - Generate a strong 20-character random password
-   - Display them ONCE in a modal dialog
+   - Display them **ONCE** in a modal dialog
    - **⚠️ SAVE THESE CREDENTIALS IMMEDIATELY!**

-   The credentials are also saved to: `~/.ipfs-solana-manager/WELCOME_CREDENTIALS.txt`
+   **No backup file is created** - this is intentional for security.
+   Click the fields to copy them to clipboard.

    **If you lose your credentials:**

    ```bash
    rm ~/.ipfs-solana-manager/users.txt
    ./run.sh  # Will generate new credentials
    ```

+   ⚠️ **WARNING**: This permanently deletes all user data.
+No recovery possible.

 ## Architecture